Danielfordd/consider_the_drink/readme.md

         return instance
 ```

 On the frontend, the token from the response is set into local storage.
-The token is then decoded and the user id, user name and email is set into the redux slice of state "authentication".
+The token is also decoded and the user id, user name and email is set into the redux slice of state "authentication".

 ```bash
     if (response.ok) {